FOR CHURCH STAFF – CLERGY & LAY

 In periods of lock-down and building closure, essential staff may need to visit the building for essential business including receiving mail, grounds check, counting, or more.

 In case you are stopped by authorities, we recommend providing your essential staff a travel letter to indicate their purpose in going to the church building.
 This includes your clergy and lay staff in any travel from home to church building.

 Clergy are recommended to follow physical distancing guidelines as much as is possible and to conduct pastoral care on a virtual basis.
 In the situation that it is not possible and a visit is necessary, clergy may request a letter from the Bishop indicating their licensure to operate in either diocese.
 We anticipate this may be helpful especially in a hospital situation.
 This letter does not replace the letter for travel to your church building.

 This letter is not necessary if you already have a Clergy ID card.

 Click here to request a letter from the Bishop.

-During this difficult time of social distancing and church closure, we understand that some business still needs to carry on for the continued function of the church and its finances, but figuring out how to do that can be difficult.
-Therefore, if your church plans to continue making deposits while the church is closed, you should continue using the standard count procedure you have in place, with the following modifications:
+During periods of lock-down and building closure, some business still needs to carry on for the continued function of the church and its finances.
+If your church plans to continue making deposits while the church may be closed, you should continue using the standard count procedure you have in place, with the following modifications:

 - You should continue using two, non-related counters who rotate on a regular schedule.